ibm-cloud-docs/vpc/cr-create-route.md

 Each route has a destination property, which includes a prefix length (`/24` in `10.2.0.0/24`).
 The number of unique prefix lengths that are supported per custom routing table is 14.
 Multiple routes with the same prefix count as only one unique prefix.

 VPC address prefixes are no longer restricted to RFC-1918 addresses.
 You must now configure VPCs that use both non-RFC-1918 addresses and have public connectivity (floating IPs or public gateways) by using a custom route that contains the new `Delegate-VPC` action.
-You must specify this action for destination CIDRs that are non-RFC-1918 compliant and also outside of the VPC, such as for destinations that are reachable through Direct Link (2.0), Transit Gateway, or VPC classic access.
+You must specify this action for destination CIDRs that are non-RFC-1918 compliant and also outside of the VPC, such as for destinations that are reachable through Direct Link, Transit Gateway, or VPC classic access.
 For more information about when to use the `Delegate-VPC` action, see [Routing considerations for IANA-registered IP assignments](/docs/vpc?topic=vpc-interconnectivity#routing-considerations-iana).
 {: note}

 The `Delegate-VPC` action is required if both are true: